lukasgoetzweiss/ab_lab/README.md

 # rctr

 rctr is an open source web app to help data scientists orchestrate and report on targeted randomized experiments. rctr is built on R shiny and BigQuery and can be setup in under 30 minutes.
-The underlying experimentation model is highly general and can be applied to experiments in wide variety of context.
+The underlying experimentation model is highly general and can be applied to experiments in a wide variety of context.

 ## Experimentation model

 There are four terms to understand to begin running experiments in rctr:

-1. **Unit of observation** - in most contexts this will be a user or potential customer
+1. **Unit of observation** - in most business contexts this will be a user or potential customer
 2. **Audience** - a set of units of observation defined by some filtering logic
-3. **Treatment** - an specific action, policy, or intervention put forward towards a unit of observation
+3. **Treatment** - a specific action, policy, or intervention put forward towards a unit of observation
 4. **Experiment** - a set of treatments applied to an audience over a specified time period

 ## Setup